jswartwood/ghost/README.md

+...currently this project is just a clone of Showoff, but will eventually incorporate additional features, tweak some assumptions for existing functionality, etc.

 # Showoff (aka Gunsmith Bot)

 Showoff is a slack bot based on the [hubot](https://hubot.github.com/) framework, designed to make it easy for users to show off their Destiny weapons in slack.
 The goal is to enable users to share weapon information with as few inputs as possible.